Your oral health is a window to your overall well-being.

 Brushing Techniques and Frequency

-Tilt the toothbrush at an angle of 45° toward the gum line and gently move it in circular strokes to clean the exterior surfaces of each tooth.
-To ensure a complete cleansing, finish by lightly brushing the back of your tongue to remove any bacteria that may be causing bad breath
+Tilt the toothbrush at a 45-degree angle toward the gum line and gently move it in circular strokes to clean the exterior surfaces of each tooth.
+To ensure a total cleansing, finish by lightly brushing the back of your tongue to remove any bacteria that may be causing bad breath.

 Importance of Flossing